ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-procedure.md

        If the consolidated or management cluster and the workload clusters are in the same location, you cannot use existing VLANs.
 Instead, the workload clusters reuse the VLANs from the management cluster.
        {: note}

-7. If you want to order an edge services cluster with Juniper vSRX included, select the **Edge services cluster** checkbox and configure the appropriate settings: the cluster name, the CPU model, RAM size, the number of bare metal servers, the uplink speed, and the private NICs enablement.
+7. If you want to order an edge gateway cluster with Juniper vSRX included, select the **Edge gateway cluster** checkbox and configure the appropriate settings: the cluster name, the CPU model, RAM size, the number of bare metal servers, the uplink speed, and the private NICs enablement.
 8. Complete the network interface settings.
     1. Enter the hostname prefix and the root domain name for the instance that you are provisioning.
 For a secondary instance, the domain name is automatically completed.
     2. Specify the DNS configuration.